mmisw/mmiorr/org.mmisw.iserver/README.txt

-org.mmisw.iserver - ORR Client Library
-Carlos Rueda  -  http://marinemetadata.org
+org.mmisw.iserver - ORR Client Library ("interface to the server") Carlos Rueda  -  http://marinemetadata.org
 May 2009

-This module provides a library for clients to interact with the registry server
+This module provides a library for clients to interact with the registry server (this module should probably be called org.mmisw.client)

 Goals:
 	More flexible design